 Quite apart from the fundamental objection that we are intended to be governed by Parliament, not Ministers or Commissioners, one particular evil is that such a provision becomes in practice a means of disapproving a taxpayer's conduct; a kind of poor man's section 260.
 It enables the Commissioner where he disapproves of what a taxpayer has done, to apply the Act (the terms of which have been left standing for the very reason that because normally not applied, there has been no call for amendment).
 That leaves the taxpayer concerned at the mercy of the Commissioner's administrative decision.
 He cannot appeal, because he has been treated in accordance with the Act.
 His complaint is that he has been treated differently from other taxpayers.
-But the court cannot ensure that he is treated in accordance with the Act.
+But the court cannot ensure that he is treated the same as other taxpayers.
+All the court can do is to ensure that he is treated in accordance with the Act.
 The assessments of the other taxpayers, who (to their benefit) were treated otherwise than in accordance with the Act, the court never sees.